PSLE Anxiety: Taming the Beast

-Walking through a leafy park connector last week, I noticed a child sitting alone, his face buried in a book while a younger sibling played more freely on a swing set.
+Walking through a leafy park in Singapore last week, I noticed a child sitting alone, his face buried in a book while a younger sibling played more freely on a swing set.
 At first glance, nothing seemed amiss.
 Yet, the furrowed brows and the relentless flipping of a Primary 6 assessment book pages told a different story—a story of quiet stress, one many Singaporean children wear like a hidden badge in the years leading up to the PSLE.

 The Primary School Leaving Examination (PSLE), Singapore's rite of passage into adolescence, is both a marker of academic achievement and, unfortunately, a crucible of anxiety for countless students.
-In recent years, there have been sobering reports of children struggling under immense pressure, some tragically succumbing to despair.
+In recent years, there have been sobering reports of children struggling under immense pressure, some tragically succumbing to suicide and despair.

 These stories, are unfortunately, not rare, and have shaken us as a nation.
 They compel us to ask: what is the real cost of academic success, and how can we, as parents and guardians, balance ambition with emotional well-being?